There are so many forms of birth control that work to fit best with your body. There is no reason not to protect yourself from an unwanted pregnancy.

-Prescription methods include birth control pills, birth control injections, the birth control patch, the birth control ring, the diaphragm, cervical cap, and intrauterine devices (IUD).
-In Nevada, youth under the age of 18 can get prescriptions birth control without their parents’ permission.
+Prescription methods include birth control pills, birth control injections, the birth control patch, the birth control ring, the diaphragm, cervical cap, birth control implant, and intrauterine devices (IUD).
+In Nevada, youth under the age of 18 can get prescription birth control without their parents’ permission.

 Other methods of preventing pregnancy include abstinence, withdrawal, and natural family planning.

 Methods of Contraception: